 - Seal Cracks and Crevices - If you find a crack, hole, or crevice that is about a quarter of an inch wide (about as wide as a dime), seal it or have it fixed.
 Mice can fit through alarmingly small spaces.

 - Use Repellents - Even if you’ve never noticed signs of rodents in your home, using a repellent is a great way to keep them from even thinking about coming in.
-There are many natural remedies for this as well as commercial repellents.
+Victor® offers repellents in both scent and ultrasonic form so you can find the best solution for your needs.

 Have Questions or Stories?

-If your mouse or rat problem gets out of control, never fear!
-Victor offers a variety of options that can help you solve even the most stubborn of rodent issues.
-Learn more about the next steps you can take in our mouse control and rat control centers!
+If you have a mouse or rat problem and it gets out of control, never fear!
+Victor® offers a variety of options that can help you solve even the most stubborn of rodent issues.
+Learn more about the next steps you can take with our mouse control and rat control solutions.